 These predictions are then used to determine which marketing images and offers are used for particular customers.
 A customer who purchased product A receives marketing materials featuring product B, and so on.

-Thanks to the power of data based technologies, customers have come to expect a more personalized shopping experience.
-By using predictive analytics and making predictive models, you can create personalized interactions that can be applied to a wide variety of customer demographics, all while generating a “personal shopping” experience for every individual.
+Thanks to the power of data-based technologies, customers have come to expect a more personalized shopping experience.
+By using predictive analytics and making predictive models, you can create personalized interactions and branded tracking pages that can be applied to a wide variety of customer demographics, all while generating a good ecommerce customer experience for every individual.

 Food for Thought: Chocolate Almond Torte